 Absolutely.
 Our mentors include rising stars from in-house and agency backgrounds that can provide invaluable support and advice on staying on and climbing that ladder.

 I’ve worked in PR for years and consider myself a PR pro.
 I don’t need to sharpen my PR skills but I’d really like to set up my own PR agency or go freelance, can a mentor help me with this?

 Yes.
-Our mentors include award-winning agency owners and freelancers who can offer guidance and support on setting up, building and managing an agency and winning clients.
+Our mentors include an agency owner and MD who can offer guidance and support on setting up, building and managing an agency and winning clients.

 I’m interested in developing a creative career within PR.
 Can a mentor help with this?

 Yes.
 Several of our mentors produce creative consumer work and of course, we have the incredibly talented Lee-Tze Leong, Art Director at Omnicom Group, on board.
 If you are less about media relations and hard news and more about developing creative work, we have the mentors for you.